MukeshPatil1999/Generalised-Data-Structures-Library./README.md

 • Technology : C++ Programming

-• We provide the readymade implementations of all fundamental operations as well as advanced operations on linear, non linear data strutters in an object oriented way.
+• We provide the readymade implementations of all fundamental operations as well as advanced operations on linear, non linear data structures in an object oriented way.

 • We provide the generic way of implementation so we can use the functionality for any type of data types.